gilesc/scet/README.rst

 Some scripts are included in the script/ folder that assist with using SCET on biomedical data.

 - **medline-txt** converts NCBI MEDLINE XML into tab-delimited output.
-- **obo-synonyms** converts an Open Biomedical Ontology format file to a synonym file.
-    - (Note that obo-synonyms requires the pyparsing library to be installed)
+- **obo-synonyms** converts an Open Biomedical Ontology format file to a synonym file (Note: requires the pyparsing library to be installed).

 References
 ==========